On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

-It is revealing that an evaluation of testing literature (incl. gray-literature) to develop testing guidelines~\citep{garousi_when_2016} is not identifying any of the social needs of developers that we identify in our work.
-In their literature review~\citet{garousi_when_2016} use a quote to summarize the technical perspective on testing that is often taken in research: \textit{``Like all testing activities, behind the decision to automate some tests is a cost and benefit analysis.
-If you get the analysis wrong, you'll allocate your resources inappropriately'''}.
-Having made a correct cost and benefit analysis can certainly help some stakeholders.
-However, based on the theory we propose in our work we argue that testing is a multi-dimensional practice.
-Reducing its many dimension to a quantifiable cost and benefit analysis risks ignoring many of the benefits it can have for developers.
-We argue that this framing can discourage decision makers to engage with developers in a meaningful way to find out what the true non-quantifiable value of testing is for them.
-We hypothesize that testing constitutes a complex and dynamic system of non-linear processes, that is not only reflecting a projects' culture but also facilitates developers human needs.
-Not researching these human- and social factors we miss out on the depth that the topic of software testing offers.
-Further, treating testing as a mere cost-benefit equation by reducing it to its technical dimensions can raise false expectations.
-Researching and proposing new technological solutions or praising particular methods without addressing their implications on the social- and human experiences can even lead to what we identify in our work as \code{dogmaticViews}.
+An evaluation of testing literature (including gray-literature) to develop testing guidelines~\citep{garousi_when_2016} did not identifying any link between the social needs of developers and testing.
+Only recently, the concept of Testing Experience (TX) has been established~\citet{evans_scared_2021} to describe testing as a practice that goes beyond technicalities.
+Like Evans et al. we also find that testing is a multi-dimensional practice.{1.7} Reducing its many dimension to a quantifiable cost and benefit analysis risks ignoring many of the benefits it can have for developers.
+We argue that a purely technical framing can discourage decision-makers to engage with developers in a meaningful way to find out what the true, non-quantifiable value of testing is for them.

+We hypothesize that testing constitutes a complex and dynamic system of non-linear processes, that is not only reflecting a projects' culture but also facilitates the human needs of developers.
+By not researching these human- and social factors we miss out on the depth that the topic of software testing offers.
+For example, to the best of our knowledge the effect of testing practices on social and human conditions has not yet been researched.
+Research only seems to consider the opposite perspective, that testing is influenced by human and social factors.
+Researching and proposing new technological solutions or praising particular methods without addressing their implications on the social- and human experiences risks leading to what we identify in our work as dogmatic views.